 The engine that powers sustainable organisations

 The first step is to understand the four pillars that are fundamental to the TCFD recommendations.
-These four pillars underlie the framework of the TCFD and a report can only be said to align with the TCFD if they are addressed.
+These four pillars underlie the framework of the TCFD:

-3. How the company identifies, assesses, and manages climate-related risks - emphasis on the processes used to identify, assess, and manage risks including how climate-related risks fit into the company’s risk management framework.
+3. How the company identifies, assesses, and manages climate-related risks.
+The emphasis on the processes used to identify, assess.
+As well as on risk management, including how climate-related risks fit into the company’s risk management framework.

-4. The metrics and targets used to assess and manage relevant climate-related risks and opportunities, including Scope 1 and 2 greenhouse gas emissions at the minimum, and Scope 3 where material.
+4. The metrics and targets used to assess and manage relevant climate-related risks and opportunities.
+This includes Scope 1 and 2 greenhouse gas emissions at the minimum, and Scope 3 where material.

 Additional guidance is provided in sectoral supplemental guidance for financial and non-financial groups, the latter being energy; materials and buildings; transportation; agriculture, food, and forest products.